Second Language Studies

-Degrees Offered: BA in second language studies, MA in second language studies, PhD in second language studies (interdisciplinary), Graduate Certificate in Second Language Studies
+Degrees Offered: BA in interdisciplinary studies (English as a second language), MA in English as a second language, PhD in second language acquisition (interdisciplinary), Graduate Certificate in Second Language Studies

 The Academic Program

-The department, whose MA program dates back to 1961, is regarded as one of the most prestigious second language programs in the world.
+The department, whose MA program dates back to 1961, is frequently referred to as the best such program in the world.
 It includes a wide range of general and specialized courses.
-It has the largest faculty with specializations in second-language studies of any institution in the world.
+It has the largest faculty with specialization in second-language studies of any institution in the world.
 Its faculty members are well respected nationally and internationally through their involvement in scholarly research and publishing projects, including editorship of books or editorial advisory status on major journals, as well as extensive authorship of journal articles and books.
 The department enjoys advanced technical support facilities and excellent library resources.
-It attracts top-quality students and maintains a variety of services and activities that stimulates a high level of student satisfaction and collaboration, including post-graduation employment advice and assistance.
+It attracts top-quality students and maintains a variety of services and activities that stimulate a high level of student satisfaction and collaboration, including post-graduation employment advice and assistance.

 The department is affiliated with (institutional member of) the American Association for Applied Linguistics and the Teachers of English to Speakers of Other Languages.
-SLS faculty members (J. D. Brown, G. Kasper, L. Ortega, and R. Schmidt) have served on the executive boards of these organizations.
-Department faculty are also past and present editors of the international journals Applied Linguistics (G. Kasper), Language Learning (Lourdes Ortega), and Reading in a Foreign Language (R. Day, T. Hudson), and have been actively involved in the organizing boards of the Second Language Research Forum and the Pacific Second Language Research Forum.
+SLS faculty members (J. D. Brown, C. Chaudron, and R. Schmidt) have served on the executive boards of these organizations.
+Department faculty are also editors of the international journals Applied Linguistics (G. Kasper) and Reading in a Foreign Language (R. Day, T. Hudson), and have been actively involved in the organizing boards of the Second Language Research Forum and the Pacific Second Language Research Forum.

-The main goal of the MA program is to serve the needs of prospective and practicing teachers, administrators, and researchers in the area of teaching second and foreign languages.
+The main goal of the MA program is to serve the needs of prospective and practicing teachers, administrators, and researchers in the area of teaching English to speakers of other languages.
 Attention is given to the areas of second- and foreign-language acquisition, applied psycholinguistics, second-language use, second-language classroom research, bilingual education, curriculum development, and teacher education.

 The program emphasizes theory as well as practice.
 In addition to the courses dealing with approaches to language teaching, materials, and testing, core courses are concerned with the linguistic, psychological, and sociological aspects of language.
 These latter courses, which are primarily theoretical, are designed to provide an essential foundation on which the more practically oriented ones can build.
 The emphasis on theory in certain core courses should be kept in mind by potential applicants.

-The MA in SLS does not result in teaching certification.
-Contact the College of Education for more information regarding State of Hawai'i teacher certification.
+The MA in ESL does not result in a teaching credential.
+Contact the College of Education for more information regarding State of Hawai‘i teacher certification.

-Entry into the MA program is possible in both the fall and spring semesters.
+Entry into the MA program is possible in the fall semester only.
 The GRE General Test is required of all native English speakers.
-Students whose native language is not English are required to have a minimum internet (iBT) TOEFL score of 100 (250 computer-based CBT or 600 paper PBT), with a score of 105 iBT (260 CBT or 620 PBT) preferred, or a minimal IELTS band of 7.0, with 7.5 preferred.
+Scores should be sent to the department.
+Students whose native language is not English are required to have a minimum TOEFL score of 600, 620 preferred.

-Three letters of recommendation are also required; forms are available at www.hawaii.edu/sls/?link=forms.
+Two to three letters of recommendation are also required; forms are available from the department.